dookbook/dookbook-doc-webfrontend/en/css_dimension.md

 /* Defines the element's maximum width and height of 200px */
 #c { max-width: 200px; max-height: 200px; background: #f00; }

+/* Define that when the parent element has size, auto, center the parent element; if no parent box width is centered with the browser width, the height is automatically. */ div{width:300px;height:300px;}
+#d { width: auto; height: atuo; background: #f00; }
 ```